Like getting your first car, the first bike is an important milestone for any child. It’s not only great for their ability, but also their confidence.

 Features include an adjustable handlebar with safety pads on crossbar and stem, adjustable padded seat with an integrated parents hand hold and 12” pump up tyres.
 There is also a strong steel frame and mini mag wheels.

-The Eurotrike 2 in 1 is perfect for first riders aged between 3 to 5 years of age with a maximum weight of 25 kgs.
+It’s our pick for the best first bike for 3 year old thanks to this adjustability.
+It is perfect for first riders aged between 3 to 5 years of age with a maximum weight of 25 kgs.

 This is a fantastic lightweight bike perfect for the beginner pedal bike rider and by far the coolest on our list.
 Everything on this bike has been designed with the smallest of riders in mind including grips, handlebars and easy to use brake levers.